bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/3 Typical forces in dynamics/dynamic friction force.md

 ![[Pasted image 20220110144549.png]]

 ### Extra discussion
-There are some problems with both [[dynamic friction force]] and [[static friction force]], both don't work on lubricated surfaces, friction doesn't account for
+There are some problems with both [[dynamic friction force]] and [[static friction force]], both don't work on lubricated surfaces, friction doesn't account for relative speed and it doesn't account for contact area.
+So if when you saw the equation origionally you thought "that seems wrong", well done your right.
+Though it is a descent description of behaviour "friction increases with contact force, with different behaviour when static and when moving" so it's what is used in this module.